Playwright-FYI/playwright-workshop-101/README.md

 # Playwright Fundamentals (Workshop 101)

 In this Learn lab, you'll learn how to use the Playwright open-source test automation framework for building an end-to-end test specification for a sample application.
- - We'll be using a _modified version_ of the [TasteJS TODO MVC application](https://github.com/tastejs/todomvc)
- - Our version reflects [this Playwright demo](https://demo.playwright.dev/todomvc) that's used as an example.

 ## The Scenario